SBalint959/DigitalTweenNreal/README.md

 ## Instalation and Setup
 Clone the repository
 1. Mobile App (Android)
-   - Upload the "Geolocation.apk" app from the Build folder onto your Android smartphone
+   - Upload the "Geolocation.apk" app from the Build folder onto an Android smartphone
    - Open the app on your Android smartphone
 2. AR App (NReal Light Glasses)
-   - If you want to test the app in the Unity Editor or on a PC start the "DigitalTween.apk" app
+   - For testing the app on a PC start the "DigitalTween.apk" app
-   - If you want to use it on the NReal Light AR glasses, upload the "DigitalTweenPlaneDetector.apk" app onto your AR glasses and start it
+   - For use on the NReal Light AR glasses, upload the "DigitalTweenPlaneDetector.apk" app onto your AR glasses and start it
+## Use of the Server
+- To change which server contains the GPS coordinate data, modify the *serverUrl* variable in the *GPSSender.cs* and *GPSReceiver.cs* scripts inside the *Assets/Scripts* folder
-## API Endpoints
+### API Endpoints
-### POST /send
+1. POST /send
-- Description: Receives GPS
+   - Sends the GPS coordinates from the mobile app
+   - Request Body example (JSON):
+     ```
+     {
+        "X": 45.812,
+        "Z": 15.956
+     }
+     ```
+   - Response example:
+     ```
+     {"message": "Location received!"}
+     ```
+2. GET /get
+   - Gets the GPS coordiantes from the server (used in the NReal app)
+   - Response example:
+     ```
+     {
+        "X": 45.812,
+        "Z": 15.956
+     }
+     ```
+## Future Improvements
+- Improve security
+- Add real-time updates of GPS coordinates such as WebSockets instead of polling
+- Touch up the UI for both applications
+- Migrate to newer AR glasses for more features such as a built in GPS and better tracking